tytydraco/yessleep/out/My_parents_told_me_not_to_look_back_I_didnt_listen.md

 “Oh please, aliens?
 Seriously?
 It’s their fault for not telling me the reason.
 I have to find it out myself.
 Plus, I don't believe those stupid conspiracy theories about aliens.
 I have lived in that house for years and I am still well and alive right now,” I replied with a jubilant tone.
 "Trust me, it's gonna be fun!
 Plus, both of you can step out of your comfort zones."

 That house I have just described was where I lived before moving into the city area.
 When I lived there, I often got called names such as ‘The Other Tarzan’ or ‘The Girl Who Lived In The Middle Of Nowhere’.
 That's because my house was surrounded by tons of trees, just like the Amazon Rainforest.
 It was as if I lived in a forest, in the middle of nowhere.
 The atmosphere of this wooden house was perfect.
-Everyday, the birds’ melodious singing, along with the bright, golden sunshine from the big fireball would shine onto my face, waking me up.
-It gets better when it rains, as the smell from the fresh wood and nature really awakes me.

 I had to move from this rural house as it was difficult for me to go to school in the city area.
 However, I was told to never look back at the house when I left.
 Whenever I asked my parents about it, all they did was avoid this particular question.
 This always leaves me wondering why there is this peculiar rule.
 From the moment I left that wooden house, I have had this burning desire and dedication to find out the reason for this rule.
 I had to find out why.

-“Hey uhm, i know this is an extra thing, but do you mind calling a few more friends to follow us?”
-Linette asked with pleaful eyes.
-I agreed, as this was a great idea.

 For the rest of the final school week, I gathered 3 more friends: Chris, Joel and Geselle.

 “Oh, why bother asking me?
 You know how much i like these type of adventures.”
 Chris chortled when I asked him.
-For some reason, they were not like the other 2 girls, but were rather exuberant for this trip to come after I explained about my situation.

-“Why don’t we make this a camp?
-I am sure staying overnight there would be so fun!”
-Chris suggested.

-Everyone nodded, except for the two girls.
-“Wait!
-Remember Evelyn said something about her parents’ warning?
-I’m sure there’s a reason for that!
-I don’t think it’s a great idea to stay overnight…” Jane complained.

-“Oh please, I am going back there to find out what the issue is.
-If you are scared, you can ‘drop out’ of here.”
-I complained.

-All eyes were on the two girls.

-“Okay fine...But if anything happens…” Before Linette can finish her sentence, Geselle budged in.

-“Don’t jinx anything stupid okay?
-We will be fine, as long as we stay together.”
-All of us nodded.

 After the long dreaded school week, the long awaited day has finally arrived.

-“Okay, so here’s the plan.
-The forest is 30 minutes to an hour away.
-We are gonna take a bus to a bus stop nearest to the forest, which is about 10 stops away.
-After that, we would need to walk into the woods.
-It might take awhile.”
-I said.
-"Yep..and also, the bus only comes once every hour, so we definitely cannot miss the first bus.”

 At 8am, we gathered at a bus stop near the café, where we boarded bus 45.

-“The bus is so vacant, its kinda eerie,” Linette commented.

-“It’s normal as bus 45 is rarely used.
-No one really goes to the places this bus goes.”
-I replied.

 After that, most of us took a good nap which felt like an overnight sleep.
 Sometimes hours can feel like minutes.
 We tapped out of the bus, where we arrived at an old, deserted bus stop.

 “Everything here is covered in mould and grass,” Geselle commented.